 Not only am I a private practice dietitian – I am also a travel junkie.
 This means I love me some points.
 In fact, Marc and I go on at least one ‘free’ trip each year just using our points.

 Therefore, it is no surprise I have a handful of American Express cards.
-Between the sign on bonuses, retail offers and ease of earning and combining points Amex makes it easy to accrue a big old pile of points.
-To the right is a picture of me chillin’ in my business class seat (thanks to points) on Emirates to Greece in October.
+Between the sign-on bonuses, retail offers, and ease of earning and combining points Amex makes it easy to accrue a big old pile of points.
+To the right above is a picture of me chillin’ in my business class seat (thanks to points) on Emirates to Greece in October 2019.
 All because I was a boss about how I expensed my purchases.